JANINEMAGAYANES/otito/README.md

 10. Run python manage.py runserver

-The steps below serves as a guide to clone the project repository and run in a local machine:
+The steps below serves as a guide to navigate the app once its running on the local host:

 1. Once in the homepage, click on the Log In button to sign in on the app.